 The krama wheel collection is for wanderers and wonderers who take on each day with style and purpose.
 For those who embrace opportunities to have an impact wherever they go, both near and far.
-We create a cycle of positive change in the world, one scarf at a time.
+We create a cycle of positive change in the world, one thread at a time.

 A child cannot attend school in Cambodia without a school uniform.
 Countless Cambodian families cannot afford this basic yet essential set of clothing to put their children in school.
 Our goal is to give children access to education while also empowering artisans to make a living.
-For each scarf you purchase:
+For each item you purchase:

 one weaver is paid fairly, treated respectfully, and better able to support her family.